Welcome back to the Velvet Runway and this guide to what to do on a week-end in Lisbon.

 From here, stroll down the pedestrianised Rua Augusta to the “Arco da Rua Augusta“, (the Rua Augusta Arch and Lisbon’s equivalent to the Parisian ‘Arc de Triomphe’).
 This arch connects Rua Augusta Street with the Commerce Square (“Praça do Comércio“/ nickname – “Terreiro do Paço”) and the views from the top of the arch across the plaza, the Rua Augusta, the Cathedral, São Jorge Castle and the river Tagus are stunning.

-You can choose to take the stairs or use the lift, and the arch is open daily from 9am until 7pm, with tickets priced at 2€50 (free for children up to 5).
+You can choose to take the stairs or use the lift, and the arch is open daily from 9am until 7pm.
+You can buy tickets at the ticket office but use of the lift and access to the rooftop terrace are free for Lisboa Card holders.

 When you come down, go throughout the arch to the Palace Square (Praça do Comércio), which is the grandest of the plazas found in the Baixa district and as it is situated on the waterfront was historically the gateway to the city.